nystudio107/craft-seomatic/README.md

 #### Helper Functions `seomatic.helper`

+* **`seomatic.helper.truncate(TEXT, LENGTH, SUBSTR)`** - Truncates the `TEXT` to a given `LENGTH`.
+If `SUBSTR` is provided, and truncating occurs, the string is further truncated so that the substring may be appended without exceeding the desired length.
+* **`seomatic.helper.truncateOnWord(TEXT, LENGTH, SUBSTR)`** - Truncates the `TEXT` to a given `LENGTH`, while ensuring that it does not split words.
+If `SUBSTR` is provided, and truncating occurs, the string is further truncated so that the substring may be appended without exceeding the desired length.
 * **`seomatic.helper.getLocalizedUrls(URI, SITE_ID)`** - Return a list of localized URLs for a given `URI` that are in the `SITE_ID` site's group.
 Both `URI` and `SITE_ID` are optional, and will use the current request's `URI` and the current site's `SITE_ID` if omitted.
 * **`seomatic.helper.loadMetadataForUri(URI, SITE_ID)`** - Load the appropriate meta containers for the given `URI` and optional `SITE_ID`
 * **`seomatic.helper.sitemapIndexForSiteId(SITE_ID)`** - Get the URL to the `SITE_ID`s sitemap index